-Cash and cash equivalents for the purpose of cash flow comprise deposits with banks with original maturities of less than three months and bank overdraft balance that is repayable on demand and forms an integral part of the Fund's cash management.
+Cash and cash equivalents for the purpose of the statement of cash flows comprise cash at bank with original maturities of less than three months.

 Cash and cash equivalents are carried at amortised cost in the statement of financial position.